jackmoore/colorbox/README.md

 * Changed how the JS is structured to be better organized and increase compression.
 Increased documentation.
 * Changed CSS :hover states to a .hover class.
 This sidesteps a minor IE8 bug with css hover states and allows easier access to hover state user styles from the JavaScript.
 * Changed: elements added to the DOM have new ID's.
 The naming is more consistent and less likely to cause conflicts with existing website stylesheets.
 All stylesheets have been updated.
-* Changed the behavior for prev/next links so that ColorBox does not get hung up on broken links.
+* Changed the behavior for prev/next links so that Colorbox does not get hung up on broken links.
 A visitor can now skip through broken or long-loading links by clicking prev/next buttons.
 * Changed the naming of variables in the parameter map to be more concise and intuitive.
 * Removed colorbox.css.
 Combined the colorbox.css styles with jquery.colorbox.js: the css file was not large enough to warrant being a separate file.

 ### Version 1.1.6 - April 28 2009
 * Prevented the default action of the next & previous anchors and the left and right keys for gallery mode.
-* Fixed a bug where the title element was being added back to the DOM when closing ColorBox while using inline content.
+* Fixed a bug where the title element was being added back to the DOM when closing Colorbox while using inline content.
 * Fixed a bug where IE7 would crash for example 2.
 * Smaller filesize: removed a small amount of unused code and rewrote the HTML injection with less syntax.
-* Added a public method for closing ColorBox: $.fn.colorbox.close().
-This will allow iframe users to add an event to close ColorBox without having to create an additional function.
+* Added a public method for closing Colorbox: $.colorbox.close().
+This will allow iframe users to add an event to close Colorbox without having to create an additional function.

 ### Version 1.1.5 - April 11 2009
-* Fixed minor issues with exiting ColorBox.
+* Fixed minor issues with exiting Colorbox.

 ### Version 1.1.4 - April 08 2009
-* Fixed a bug in the fade transition where ColorBox not close completely if instructed to close during the fade-in portion of the transition.
+* Fixed a bug in the fade transition where Colorbox not close completely if instructed to close during the fade-in portion of the transition.

 ### Version 1.1.3 - April 06 2009
-* Fixed an IE6&7 issue with using ColorBox to display animated GIFs.
+* Fixed an IE6&7 issue with using Colorbox to display animated GIFs.

 ### Version 1.1.2 - April 05 2009
-* Added ability to change content when ColorBox is already open.
+* Added ability to change content when Colorbox is already open.
 * Added vertical photo centering now works for all browsers (this feature previously excluded IE6&7).
 * Added namespacing to the esc-key keydown event for people who want to disable it: "keydown.colorClose"
-* Added 'title' setting to add the ability to set an alternative title for any ColorBox call.
+* Added 'title' setting to add the ability to set an alternative title for any Colorbox call.
 * Fixed rollover navigation issue with IE8.
 (Added JS-based rollover state due to a browser-bug.)
 * Fixed an overflow issue for when the fixed width/height is smaller than the size of a photo.
-* Fixed a bug in the fade transition where the border would still come up if ColorBox was closed mid-transition.
+* Fixed a bug in the fade transition where the border would still come up if Colorbox was closed mid-transition.
 * Switch from JSMin to Yui Compressor for minification.
 Minified code now under 7KB.

 ### Version 1.1.1 - March 31 2009
 * More robust image detection regex.
 Now detects image file types with url fragments and/or query strings.
 * Added 'nofollow' exception to rel grouping.
-* Changed how images are loaded into the DOM to prevent premature size calculation by ColorBox.
+* Changed how images are loaded into the DOM to prevent premature size calculation by Colorbox.
 * Added timestamp to iframe name to prevent caching - this was a problem in some browsers if the user had multiple iframes and the visitor left the page and came back, or if they refreshed the page.

 ### Version 1.1.0 - March 21 2009
 * Animation is now much smoother and less resource intensive.
 * Added support for % sizing.
 * Callback option added.
-* Inline content now preserves JavaScript events, and changes made while ColorBox is open are also preserved.
+* Inline content now preserves JavaScript events, and changes made while Colorbox is open are also preserved.
-* Added 'href' setting to add the ability to set an alternative href for any anchor, or to assign the ColorBox event to non-anchors.
+* Added 'href' setting to add the ability to set an alternative href for any anchor, or to assign the Colorbox event to non-anchors.
   Example: $('button').colorbox({'href':'process.php'})
   Example: $('a[href='http://msn.com']).colorbox({'href':'http://google.com', iframe:true});
 * Photos are now horizontally centered if they are smaller than the lightbox size.
 Also vertically centered for browsers newer than IE7.
 * Buttons in the examples are now included in the 'protected zone'.
 The lightbox will never expand it's borders or buttons beyond an accessible area of the screen.
 * Keypress events don't queue up by holding down the arrow keys.
-* Added option to close ColorBox by clicking on the background overlay.
+* Added option to close Colorbox by clicking on the background overlay.
 * Added 'none' transition setting.
 * Changed 'contentIframe' and 'contentInline' to 'inline' and 'iframe'.
 Removed 'contentAjax' because it  is automatically assumed for non-image file types.
 * Changed 'contentWidth' and 'contentHeight' to 'fixedWidth' and 'fixedHeight'.
 These sizes now reflect  the total size of the lightbox, not just the inner content.
 This is so users can accurately anticipate  % sizes without fear of creating scrollbars.